 In this syndrome, when Free T3 is quickly depleted to below-normal levels by a health crisis, your life is at risk, even if you have a healthy thyroid.

 When nonthyroidal illness strikes in acute, critical illness, it is temporary.
 But that doesn’t mean it is benign.
-It’s temporary because they either die, stay sick, or recover.
+It’s temporary because people so often die or recover.

 The FT3 is not usually kept chronically low, except in some chronic diseases like heart failure, liver failure, and kidney failure, and even in these illnesses, the outcomes are deadly the lower their T3 levels are.
 (See Ataoglu: Low T3 in critical illness is deadly, and adding high T4 is worse.)